gabastil/LabKeySchemaToMetadataConverter/README.md

 # SchemaToMetadataConverter
 Converts text file annotation schemas into metadata JSON files useable by LabKey Software

-## Instructions for Converting Schema files to Metadata files
+## Instructions for Converting Files
 This manual assumes the user is using Windows.

 **Input**